oopanuga/Tweak/README.md

 1. Read settings from a settings source.
 It currently has AppSettingsReader and JsonSettingsReader.
 2. Write settings to a settings source.
 3. Create custom setting readers and writers.
-4. Can easily register settings to any IOC of your choice
+4. Can easily register settings using any IOC of your choice

 ### Installing Tweak - [nuget](https://www.nuget.org/packages/Tweak/)